top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/40_explicit_coordination.md

     duckiebot &#36; make coordination2017

 Wait for build to finish.
-Press 'X' to run anti-instagram.
-After you see the message ‘transform has been published’, place the Duckiebot on the lane and press 'R1'.
+Place the Duckiebot on the lane and press 'R1'.
 To switch to manual mode press 'L1'

 #### Expected outcomes